89885512495/fssp-gov/README.md

 •	Adds debtors information to MySQL

-•	Sends smg to your mail
+•	Sends mgs to your mail

 # How To Use Scraper
-add your mail and passwrd to sendmsg.go
+Add your mail and passwrd to sendmsg.go

+Create Table in your MySQL DB

 run: go run main.go